 The plan’s single funds invest in a solitary underlying fund such as one that invests only in stocks of large U.S. companies.
 You can choose to invest in one or more of these options based on your risk tolerance.
 If you’re not sure what your investment mix should look like, you can use our asset allocation calculator tool to see how different combinations may break down for different risk levels.

 But if you’ve been saving for a while and your beneficiary is getting close to the college years, you may find it suitable to invest in a guaranteed portfolio.
 These options aim to preserve your investment, provide stable growth and minimize risk.
 Under this option, you can currently invest in a funding agreement TIAA-CREF Life has issued to the Board as the policyholder on behalf of the 529 plan.

-How Do I Withdraw Money from the ScholarShare 529 Plan?
+How to Withdraw Money from the ScholarShare 529 Plan

-You can request a 529 plan withdrawal by visiting your account online or by calling 800-544-5248 on weekdays from 8 a.m. to 7 p.m.
-(PST).
-It's also possible to download a withdrawal request form and mail it in.
+You can request a 529 plan withdrawal by visiting your account online or downloading a withdrawal request form and mailing it in.
 The payment can be made to you, your beneficiary or the school you’re funding.
-However, you’re limited to a maximum withdrawal of $35,000 per day when requesting one online or through the phone.
+However, you’re limited to a maximum withdrawal of $100,000, with anything larger than that requiring further approval and requirements.

 You can elect to issue payments via check or electronically transfer them if you’ve kept banking information on file with the plan for at least 30 days.
 Your child can use these savings in conjunction with financial aid and scholarships.
 But remember that it’s always best to use 529 plan money on qualified higher education expenses at eligible institutions.
-The scope of where you can use your funds is rather vast.
-You can use 529 plan money at virtually any accredited school that accepts financial aid from the U.S. Department of Education.
+You can use your funds at a vast array of institutions, virtually any accredited school that accepts financial aid from the U.S. Department of Education.
 That includes vocational schools, technical schools and four-year universities as well as some foreign institutions.